SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Experiments

-\textbf{Results on CUHK-PEDES.} Table~\ref{tab:e1}. compares our framework and previous methods on CUHK-PEDES.
-It can be observed that our method can outperform all previous methods by a large margin.
-Compared to the state-of-the-art work CFine\cite{cfine}, our method achieves 67.71\%(+2.64\%), 84.57\%(+1.56\%) and 89.44\%(+0.44\%) on Rank@1, Rank@5 and Rank@10 without re-ranking.
-The state-of-the-art results on the CUHK-PEDES show the effectiveness of our method.
-With the help of re-ranking, our method shows an incremental boost to get a 71.09\% Rank@1 score.
-Furthermore, with a better image encoder pre-training on CLIP, our method achieves 73.81\%, 88.89\% , and 92.77\% on three metrics, respectively.
-These consistent improvements show our method's great scalability across pre-trained models and post-processing methods.
+Table~\ref{tab:e1} compares our framework and previous methods on CUHK-PEDES.
+It can be observed that our proposed SCMM can outperform all previous methods by a large margin.
+Compared to the work CFine \cite{cfine}, SCMM achieves 67.71\% \textbf{(+2.64\%)}, 84.57\% \textbf{(+1.56\%)} and 89.44\% \textbf{(+0.44\%)} on Rank1, Rank5 and Rank10 without re-ranking.
+The state-of-the-art results on the CUHK-PEDES show the effectiveness of SCMM.
+With the help of re-ranking, SCMM shows an incremental boost to get a 71.09\% Rank1 score.
+Furthermore, with a better image encoder pre-training on CLIP, SCMM achieves 73.81\%, 88.89\% , and 92.77\% on three metrics, respectively.
+Overall, the consistent improvements show the scalability of SCMM across better pre-trained models and extra post-processing operations.